Motivic random variables and representation stability I: Configuration spaces: Introduction

 \section{Introduction}

 In this paper, we bring together two recent threads in the theory of cohomological stability for configuration spaces: the theory of representation stability of Church \cite{Church-HomStab} and Church-Farb \cite{ChurchFarb-RepStab} and the motivic approach of Vakil-Wood \cite{VakilWood-Discriminants}.
 We show that the families of local systems on unordered configuration spaces of algebraic varieties studied in representation stability have natural motivic avatars in the Grothendieck ring of varieties, and that these stabilize under suitable motivic measures (cf. Theorem \ref{thm:GeneralMotivicStab} below).
-A new and important feature of our approach is that we provide explicit formulas for the stable values using the language of probability theory adapted to a motivic setting.
+A new and important feature of our approach is that we provide explicit formulas for the stable values using the language of probability theory adapted to a motivic setting (the \emph{motivic random variables} of the title).
 In particular, we find explicit universal formulas for the Hodge Euler characteristics of the stable cohomology of these local systems (cf. Theorem \ref{thm:VirtualLocHS} below).
 This includes, e.g., formulas for the Hodge Euler characteristics of the stable cohomology of generalized configuration spaces (cf. Corollary \ref{cor:RelativeStab} below).
-These results suggest, for example, that these stable cohomology groups should admit explicit descriptions as modules over the stable cohomology of unordered configuration space.
+These results suggest that, at least in some cases, there should be a simple description of the stable cohomology of certain generalized configuration spaces from which the stable cohomology of all local systems appearing in the theory representation stability for varieties can be deduced (cf. Remark \ref{remark:candidate-cohomology} below).

-Our results have natural analogs over finite fields, due to Chen \cite{Chen-ConfPointCounting}.
-For motivic measures factoring through Chow motives, our results can be deduced from prior work of Getzler \cite{Getzler-MixedHodge}.
-We discuss both of these connections further in Appendix \ref{appendix:GetzlerChen}.
+Over finite fields, the point-counting analogs of our results are due to Chen \cite{Chen-ConfPointCounting}.
+For motivic measures factoring through Chow motives, including the Hodge realization, our results can also be deduced from prior work of Getzler \cite{Getzler-MixedHodge}.
+We discuss both of these connections further in Remark \ref{rmk:ChenGetzler} and Appendix \ref{appendix:GetzlerChen}.

 In the remainder of the introduction we describe our results in more detail in the case of the Hodge realization.